GC Baseball: Tigers bounce back, rip Nac 12-3 to win Area Series; face Ennis next

 Hernandez came in to start the fifth and closed out Nacogdoches with three scoreless innings of relief.
 Hernandez tossed two scoreless innings of relief in the Tigers' 2-0 win in Game I.

 James, who hadn't pitched in a month when he took the mound in Nacogdoches Thursday night, pitched five shutout innings to get the win.
-They combined to throw a three-hitter.
+James and Hernandez combined to throw a three-hitter.

-After two incredibly close well-pitched games, Game 3 turned into a laugher.
-By the time it was over the Tigers (26-9) had scored more runs than in any of their 35 games this season, and had pounded out 15 hits with Beck getting the final knock with a pinch-hit single in the sixth.
-Eight Tigers drove in at least one run, and nine Tigers had scored at least once while Luevano, Autrey and Gruver scored twice.
+After two incredibly close, well-pitched games, Game 3 turned into a laugher.
+By the time it was over the Tigers (26-9) had scored more runs than in any of their 35 games this season, and had pounded out 17 hits with Beck getting the final knock with a pinch-hit single in the sixth.
+Eight Tigers drove in at least one run, and nine Tigers scored at least once while Luevano, Autrey and Gruver scored twice.

 But in the end, it was still pitching and defense that carried the series for the Tigers.
 The Tiger pitching staff allowed just six runs (five earned) in three games and gave up only 13 hits.